Should I Become a Creative Director?

 |Degree Level||Bachelor's degree|

-|Degree Field||Graphic design, marketing or similar field*|
+|Degree Field||Graphic design, marketing, or a related field|

 |Experience||7-10 years of experience|

-|Computer Skills||Familiarity with graphic design and publication design software*|
+|Key Skills||Interpersonal and managerial expertise; familiarity with graphic design and publication design software|

-Step 1 - Earn a Bachelor's Degree
+Step 1: Earn a Bachelor's Degree

-Creative directors must use their knowledge of art and marketing to develop a consistent brand image for a company.
+Creative directors use their knowledge of art and marketing to develop a consistent brand image for a company.
 The brand image may include the color, font and overall feelings associated with the brand.
 Employers prefer creative directors with knowledge of marketing techniques as well as knowledge of art and graphic design.
 A bachelor's degree in marketing or graphic design can serve as a foundation for a creative director.
 In addition, a degree in integrated marketing communication can provide individuals with training in multiple areas of marketing that a creative director would oversee, such as marketing, advertising, public relations and digital media.
 Students may also take courses in art design, visual communication and graphic design.

-Step 2 - Gain Experience
+Step 2: Gain Experience

 Employers typically prefer applicants with at least 5-7 years of experience.
 Graduates can find experience at an advertising agency where they will work in a fast paced environment and learn how to serve clients' needs in various areas of marketing communications.
 Graduates can also work for an in-house marketing department producing marketing materials for that one company (or possibly subsidiaries).
 Candidates should learn various marketing techniques that require design, such as packaging, brochures, online advertising and outdoor design.

-Step 3 - Obtain a Graduate Degree
+Step 3: Obtain a Graduate Degree

 With an undergraduate degree and some years of experience, individuals will have an opportunity to figure out what area of marketing they excel at and which areas may require some development.
 They may consider pursuing a graduate degree.
 Individuals with an undergraduate degree in marketing may find that a master's degree in graphic or multimedia design will round out their skill set.
 In the master's degree program students may take courses in product design and multimedia design.
 A thesis may be required to graduate.